deveshgupta30/croc-python-gui/README.md

 - [Zack Scholl](https://schollz.com/) for creating the amazing [croc](https://github.com/schollz/croc) tool.
 - [Flet](https://flet.dev/) for the Python GUI framework used in this project.
+- Icons8: for providing the application icons and graphics
+- **Python Community**: For the excellent libraries and tools
+- **Contributors**: Everyone who has contributed to making CrocGUI better

 ## Disclaimer